Angela Lansbury: 1966–1983: Mame and theatrical stardom

 Off the stage, Lansbury made further television appearances, such as on Perry Como's Thanksgiving Special in November 1966.
-She also engaged in high-profile charitable endeavours, for instance appearing as the guest of honour at the 1967 March of Dimes annual benefit luncheon.
-She was invited to star in a musical performance for the 1968 Academy Awards ceremony, and co-hosted that year's Tony Awards with former brother-in-law Peter Ustinov.
+She also engaged in high-profile charitable endeavours—for instance, appearing as the guest of honour at the 1967 March of Dimes annual benefit luncheon.
+She was invited to star in a musical performance for the 1968 Academy Awards ceremony and co-hosted that year's Tony Awards with former brother-in-law Peter Ustinov.
 That year, Harvard University's Hasty Pudding Club elected her "Woman of the Year".
 When the film adaptation of Mame was put into production, Lansbury hoped to be offered the part, but it instead went to Lucille Ball, an established box-office success.
 Lansbury considered this to be "one of my bitterest disappointments".
 Her personal life was further complicated when she learned that both of her children had become involved with the counterculture of the 1960s and had been using recreational drugs.
 As a result, Anthony had become addicted to cocaine and heroin.

 Lansbury followed the success of Mame with a performance as Countess Aurelia, the 75-year-old Parisian eccentric in Dear World, a musical adaptation of Jean Giraudoux's The Madwoman of Chaillot.
 The show opened at Broadway's Mark Hellinger Theatre in February 1969, but Lansbury found it a "pretty depressing" experience.
 Reviews of her performance were positive, and she was awarded her second Tony Award on the basis of it.
-Reviews of the show more generally were critical, however, and it ended after 132 performances.
-She followed this with an appearance in the title role of the musical Prettybelle, based upon Jean Arnold's Prettybelle: A Lively Tale of Rape and Resurrection.
+Reviews of the show were more generally critical, however, and it closed after 132 performances.
+She followed this with an appearance in the title role of the musical Prettybelle, based on Jean Arnold's Prettybelle: A Lively Tale of Rape and Resurrection.
 Set in the Deep South, it dealt with issues of racism, with Lansbury playing a wealthy alcoholic who seeks sexual encounters with black men.
-The play opened in Boston, but received poor reviews and was cancelled before it reached Broadway.
+The play opened in Boston but received poor reviews and was cancelled before it reached Broadway.
 Lansbury later described the play as "a complete and utter fiasco", admitting that in her opinion, her "performance was awful".